amartincolby/Rust-Quick-Guide/README.md

 Througout the 1980s and 1990s, the massive growth of the industry suppressed change, even as people on the proverbial edge started to realize that OOP had fundamental problems that were not easily soluble.
-These problems produced one of the greatest, if not _the_ greatest, greatest technical manuals in computing
-history: the legendary book _Design Patterns_ by the now-famous "Gang Of Four," a title they unfortunately share with Communist extremists from 1970s China, which you will learn if you try to Google that phrase.
+These problems produced one of the greatest, if not _the_ greatest, technical manuals in computing history: the legendary book _Design Patterns_ by the now-famous "Gang Of Four," a title they unfortunately share with Communist extremists from 1970s China, which you will learn if you try to Google that phrase.